Have you Been Charged with Cruelty to Children in Georgia?

 To be convicted of cruelty to children in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 Also, there must be evidence establishing the age of the child, which the child or children suffered physical or mental pain, that the pain was cruel or excessive, that the defendant caused the pain, and that the defendant acted maliciously in committing the crime.

-Penalty for Cruelty to Children Conviction in Georgia
+Penalty for a Cruelty to Children Conviction in Georgia

 The penalty for being convicted of first-degree cruelty to children in Georgia is a prison term between five and twenty years.
 It will be treated as a felony conviction.
 Second-degree cruelty to children in Georgia comes with the consequences of a prison term between one and ten years and it is also a felony conviction.